rickellis/Arch-Linux-Install-Guide/README.md

 ---

-## Enable AUR and Multilib
+## Enable AUR and Multilib Repositories

 Open the pacman.conf file:

     $   nano /etc/pacman.conf

-Uncomment:
+If you want to be able to run 32bit software on a 64bit system then __uncomment__:

     #[multilib]
     #Include = /etc/pacman.d/mirrorlist

-Add this:
+If you plan on downloading packages from the Arch User Repository, add this:

     [archlinuxfr]
     SigLevel = Never
     Server = http://repo.archlinux.fr/$arch

-In that same file add (or uncomment if it's there):
+In that same file add these (or uncomment if either are there). `color` give you colored output when running pacman commands, and `ILoveCandy` gives you the little yellow pacman animation.

     color
     ILoveCandy

+Then save the file.

+---

 ## Update all packages